 Club members have been principal contributors to the creation and growth of the Depot Train Display in downtown Bartlesville.

 The club provided a record $7500 in 2019-20 toward worldwide polio vaccination programs such as this one in India, where just two drops of the oral vaccine provides lifetime protection.

 For many years the club has provided financial support and coaches for the robotics team sponsored by Tri-County Technology Center.
 Here is the 2019 team with FIRST Robotics Co-Chair Woodie Flowers.
 Team's robot in lower right.

+Our club is one of the fastest-growing club in the 79-club Rotary District 6110.
 The Rotary Club of Bartlesville, OK, is a network of men and women who influence positive change in the community and the world.
 Our members are dedicated to improving the quality of life for everyone, with a particular focus on helping students become productive citizens.
 We create, volunteer for and fund community-based activities as well as collaborate with other organizations locally and internationally to live out the Rotary motto of “Service Above Self.”

 Weekly meetings feature speakers from throughout the community and the region addressing topics such as important civic issues, current events, and trends in business, government, education and the professions.

 Beginning this year, the Bartlesville Rotary Club will begin awarding a $500 scholarship to seniors specifically who participate in the BHS Interact Club.
 The scholarship will be awarded at the 2021 Senior Awards Ceremony.
 Click here to obtain details and scholarship application.

 $11,000 Provided to Students and Local Causes